Intelligent Agent eXecution Tracker (IAXT)

 Shell built-ins

-export, alias, cd, source run inside the shell process with no child process — they're invisible to process-level monitoring.
+export, alias, cd, source run inside the shell process with no child process, so they're invisible to process-level monitoring.

 In-process network calls